codingPaulStuart/ft_printf/README.md

 # ft_printf - Reverse Engineer of the C printf function

-You will discover a popular and versatileCfunction:printf().
-This exercise is a greatopportunity to improve your programming skills.
-It is of moderate difficulty.You will discovervariadic functionsinC.The key to a successfulft_printfis a well-structured and extensible code.
+Recreating the versatile C function:printf() helped to understand how variadic functions work, a very useful skill to have.

-You have to implement the following conversions:
+The Printf recreated function is work same as the original one in the standard library.
+It is tested and compared to the original and must implement the following conversions:

 • %c Prints a single character.